niksy/dotfiles/README.md

 Installing [Homebrew](http://mxcl.github.com/homebrew/) will save your sanity while trying to install packages not available by default on OS X.

-I like to install Homebrew and its packges without any automation script, it makes it easier to debug if something goes wrong while installing packages :).
+I like to install Homebrew and its packages without any automated script, it makes it easier to debug if something goes wrong while installing packages :)

-Here is the list of packges I currently use:
+Here is the list of packages I currently use:

 * [git](http://git-scm.com/)
 * [meld](http://meldmerge.org/)